Let's face it. The global stock markets are pretty scary for many people.

 For those unfamiliar with the term, REITs are real estate investment trusts.

-Here's an excerpt for an earlier post on what you need to know about REIT investing.
+Here's an excerpt from an earlier post on what you need to know about REIT investing.

 “REIT investing allows smaller investors to get into these properties without a significant investment.
 What is a Reit?
 Let's take a short walk back in history to see how they started.